comparaonline/event-streamer/readme.md

 const router = new Router(myServerImplementation);
 ```

+You have two types of router available.
+The default `Router` will process the actions
+in parallel and return the output events as soon as they are emitted.
+There's also
+a `SequentialRouter` that will process events in the order they are received
+(i.e. it will not process the next event until the previous one finishes).

 We'll add some implementations in the following versions.

 Then you need to add routes to the router